Electron volt energy resolution with ptychography using a broadband continuum spectrum

-To quantify the sensitivity of the algorithm in energy separation a chromatic sample is needed.
-Therefore, we have performed an experiment to image NMC-622 (LiNi$_{0.6}$Mn$_{0.2}$Co$_{0.2}$O$_2$) active battery cathode material across the Ni absorption k-edge.
-The experiment was performed at the I13-1 beamline of Diamond Light Source\cite{Batey_2018}. ).
-For the experiment a NMC secondary particle was mounted on the top of a syringe needle using a FIB-SEM to position and mount the cathode material particle.
-A set of blazed FZP \cite{Gorelick_2011}, 400$\upmu $m radius and 100 nm outer most ring, were used to create an illumination at the sample of 4.0 $\upmu $m at 8.344 keV.
-The x-ray beam energy was scanned across the Ni k-edge by using a double crystal Si-111 monochromator available at the beamline (bandwidth $10^{-4}$).
-The sample was scanned in a regular grid at steps of 0.25 $\upmu $m and 0.5$\upmu $m in the horizontal an vertical direction respectively, in fly-scanning mode \cite{Batey_2022} (see supplementary material).
-The diffraction patterns were recorded 5.7 m downstream the sample using an EIGER 500k photon counting detector (75 $\upmu $m pixel size, $1028 \times 512$ pixels, 2 ms exposure time).
-We acquired two separate datasets, at 8.344 and 8.349 keV, that is above and below the 8.346 keV Ni$_2$ absorption k-edge (to be noticed this is higher than for pure Ni k-edge, see supplementary material).
-In the experimental configuration, the FZP produced a beam size at the sample of approximately 3.5 $\upmu $m at 8.349 keV, corresponding to a $\Delta p \approx $500 nm.
-We first reconstruct the two acquisitions separately for the two energies using 1000 iterations of PtyREX code\cite{Batey_2014_2} and two spatial modes to compensate for the blurring (partial coherence) due to the fly-scanning\cite{Batey_2022}.
+To benchmark the theory and simulations we have performed an experiment to image test sample made out or nickel.
+The experiment was performed at the I13-1 beamline of Diamond Light source\cite{Batey_2018}.
+The x-ray beam energy was scanned across the Ni k-edge by using a double crystal Si-111 monochromator available at the beamline (bandwidth $1.6\times 10^{-4}$ \cite{Rau2019}).
+A set of blazed FZP \cite{Gorelick_2011}, 400$\upmu $m radius and 100 nm outer most ring, were used to create a chromatic illumination at the sample.
+The sample was scanned in a regular grid at steps of 0.25 $\upmu $m, in step-scanning mode \cite{Batey_2022}.
+The diffraction patterns were recorded 4.8 m downstream the sample with an EIGER 500k photon counting detector (75 $\upmu $m pixel size, $1028 \times 512$ pixels).
+We acquired twenty separate datasets, corresponding to twenty different energies between 8.335 and 8.354 keV, at step of 1 eV, across the Ni absorption edge at 8.345 keV.
+In the experimental configuration, the FZP produced a beam size at the sample of approximately 4.9 $\upmu $m at 8.335 keV, corresponding to a $\Delta W \approx $900 nm every 5 eV.
+We firstly reconstruct the twenty acquisitions separately using 100 iterations of PtyREX code\cite{Batey_2014_2}.